 Choose Food And Drinks that Will Help You Sleep Better

 Eating big meals and drinking alcoholic beverages at night might reduce the quality of sleep you are getting.
 Heavy and oily food may cause indigestion and disrupt your sleep cycle.
 In the same way, drinking alcoholic beverages might also affect your sleep.
 Yes, wine or your favorite cocktail might make you feel sleepy, but it doesn’t necessarily mean that you get restful sleep.

 Fix Your Sleep Schedule

 Instead of simply sleeping whenever you feel like it, try coming up with a sleep schedule that requires you to go to bed and wake up at the same time, even on weekends.
 Setting up a bedtime and a wake up time helps your body develop a sleep schedule.
 Once you get into the habit, it will all be much easier than you think.

 To get quality sleep, it is important to create a routine that will help initiate relaxation.
-And when it comes to relaxation, it’s hard to find an option that can top the benefits of getting a warm and soothing Epsom salt bath.
+And when it comes to relaxation, it’s hard to find an option that can top the benefits of having a warm Epsom salt bath.

-Epsom salt can help replenish magnesium in your body.
-This can significantly help you stay calm and relaxed.
-Epsom salts with essential oils such as chamomile and lavender can make the experience even more soothing.
+Epsom salt can help you stay calm and relaxed.
+Epsom salts with essential oils such as chamomile and lavender can make your bathing experience even more soothing.

-Make bathtime something that you will be excited about at the end of the day.
+Make bath time something you will be excited about at the end of the day.
 You have nothing to lose and everything to gain by adding this to your daily routine.